jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 You can create a separate content search (and associate it with a UDS case) that returns the Office Roaming Service usage data in the data subject's mailbox.
 This data isn't included in the search statistics and it won't be available for preview.
 But you can export it and then give it to the data subject in response to a DSR export request.

-When you export data from the Office Roaming Service, the data is saved to a separate folder that's located in the **ApplicationDataRoot** folder, which is under a folder that is name with the data subject's email address.
+When you export data from the Office Roaming Service, the data is saved to a separate folder that's located in the **ApplicationDataRoot** folder, which is under a folder that is named with the data subject's email address.
 This data is exported as JSON files, which are human-readable text files similar to XML or TXT files, that are attached to email messages.
 Currently, this folder is named with the globally unique identifier (GUID): **1caee58f-eb14-4a6b-9339-1fe2ddf6692b**.
 In future versions of the UDS case tool, the GUID will be replaced with the name of the actual application.

 **To search for and export Office Roaming Service data**: